fancl20/fancl20.github.io/blog/contents/00-posts/2021-06-27-toward-decoupled-system-architecture.md

 <img src="/assets/2021-06-27-toward-decoupled-system-architecture/traditional_architechture.svg" alt="System Architechture" width="60%" />

-All of these methods move the computation closer to the hardware: DPDK/SPDK move the driver into user space and bypass kernel; libos/unikernel move Application into the (maybe virtualized) kernel; eBPF split the application into multiple parts, userspace application is used as the control plane of eBPF programs.
+All of these methods move the computation closer to the hardware: DPDK/SPDK move the driver into userspace and bypass kernel; libos/unikernel move Application into the (maybe virtualized) kernel; eBPF split the application into multiple parts, userspace application is used as the control plane of eBPF programs.
 But can we go further?
 Why computation must be separated from the I/O device?

 > For many years, the highest energy cost in processing has been data movement rather than computation, and energy is the limiting factor in processor design.
 As the data needed for a single application grows to exabytes, there is an opportunity to design a bandwidth-optimized architecture for big data computation by specialising hardware for data movement. [[10]](#10)